 Since many of the default MySuper options don’t have 10 years of history yet, we’ve considered performance over five years for this report so more funds could be included.

-It’s worth noting that some of the funds who have performed well over five years, have done so due to having a higher allocation to a particular asset, eg. global shares.
+It’s worth noting that some of the funds that have performed well over five years have done so due to having a higher allocation to a particular asset, e.g. global shares.

 Past performance doesn’t indicate future performance

 Assets go through cycles so just because one asset has done well over the last five years doesn’t mean it will continue to do well over the following five years.

 For this reason, we suggest you don’t put too much emphasis on past performance, and instead focus on the two factors that have the best predictive power which are risk (allocation to bonds and cash) and fees.